-- 1. If you have a family physician or a primary care physician, start there.
+- 1. Consult the instructions on the CastleBranch web-site. - 2.
+If you have a family physician or a primary care physician, start there.
 Take your physical form with you.
-Also, take your immunization records if your doctor does not have them. - 2.
+Also, take your immunization records if your doctor does not have them. - 3.
 If necessary, immunizations and titers can be obtained at the Allegheny County Health Department Immunization Clinic.
 Identify yourself as a CCAC student.

-Allegheny County Health Department Immunization Clinic 425 First Ave, 4th Floor, Downtown (entrance on Cherry Way) 412-578-8062
+Allegheny County Health Department Immunizations Walk-in Clinic 425 First Ave, Fourth Floor, Downtown (entrance on Cherry Way) 412-578-8062

-Monday, Tuesday, Thursday and Friday, 9:00 am to 4:00 pm Wednesday, 1:00 pm to 8:00 pm Walk-In Service, No appointment necessary
+Monday, Tuesday, Thursday and Friday, 9:00 am to 4:00 pm Wednesday, 1:00-8:00pm